 The Surface Book is a hybrid, which means you can detach the screen and use it in Windows 10 Tablet Mode.
-Just hit the button next to the Delete key and the screen pops off.
+Just hit the button next to the Delete key and the screen pops off using a clever muscle wire mechanism.
 Apps such as Illustrator can be used in Tablet Mode as well, so the Surface Book is not only a super-powerful machine for video editing and 3D, it's also pretty much the ultimate sketchbook.

-Let’s look at the specs of the screen for a moment.
-The term 'Retina display' is bandied around a lot due to Apple’s excellent marketing, but for its 13.5-inch size the Surface Book packs in an incredible 3000x2000 pixels at 267ppi (Apple’s MacBook Pro is 2560x1600 at 232ppi).
+Let’s look at the specs of Microsoft’s PixelSense screen for a moment.
+The term 'Retina display' is bandied around a lot due to Apple’s excellent marketing, but for its 13.5-inch size the Surface Book packs in an incredible 3,000 x 2,000 pixels at 267ppi (Apple’s MacBook Pro is 2,560 x 1,600 at 232ppi).

 The screen is absolutely stunning.
-Beautiful.
-Microsoft’s PixelSense tech means that it’s thin, bright, and hugely responsive to touch and stylus control.
-Putting the resolution all the way up does result in some pretty dang small icons, but when editing using the Surface Pen it’s simply a joy to use.
+It’s thin, bright, and hugely responsive to touch and stylus control.
+Putting the resolution all the way up does result in some pretty small icons, but when editing using the Surface Pen it’s simply a joy to use.

 Moving over from Mac

-Of course, you may be moving over from Mac (or at least thinking about it).
+Of course, you may be moving over from a Mac (or at least thinking about it).
 The Surface Book is undeniably more powerful than the MacBook Pro 13-inch, and has a number of features – such as being able to flip it to ‘draw mode’ – that the designer or illustrator will really like.
 But Windows 10, although hugely refined, will feel foreign and a little unintuitive to begin with.
-And the number of updates that appear is frankly annoying (even if they're for added security).

 There’s no real problem with files any more – Adobe’s cross-platform compatibility is excellent, although you may need to look at your font file types.